TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/ApplicationContext.rst

     *   In the event of an error, the frontend only displays:
         `Oops, an error occurred!
 Code: {code}`.
-    *   The :ref:`Dependency injection <Dependency-Injection>` cache can only be emptied using the Flush Cache button in the Installtool.
+    *   The :ref:`Dependency injection <Dependency-Injection>` cache can only be emptied using the Flush Cache button in the install tool.
-    *   Calling up the Installtool menu items requires the additional entry of a password.
+    *   Calling up the install tool menu items requires the additional entry of a password.
-    *   Only admins with system maintainer authorisation can see the Installtool menu items in the TYPO3 backend.
+    *   Only admins with system maintainer authorisation can see the install tool menu items in the TYPO3 backend.
     *   This mode offers the most performance and is most secure.

 *   Development